Why Is the Circuit Breaker Tripping? Troubleshooting Tips for your Breaker Box

 Troubleshooting Tips

-1. Identify the tripped breaker.
-The tripped breaker will be between “on” and “off” position.
+• Identify the tripped breaker.
+On the circuit breaker box, the tripped breaker will be between the “on” and “off” positions.

-1. Turn off all appliances.
-Make sure all electrical devices connected to the tripped breaker are turned off.
-This will prevent power surges when you reset the breaker (1).
+• Turn off all appliances.
+Make sure to unplug or turn off any device connected to the tripped breaker.
+This will prevent power surges when you reset the breaker.

-1. Test your circuit breaker.
-Assess the “wear and tear” of your breaker by moving it from the “off” to “on” position.
-This will reset the breaker.
-If the breaker moves easily and feels loose, the breaker is defective and should be replaced before moving on to further troubleshooting tips (1).
+• Test your circuit breaker.
+Move the breaker from the “off” to the “on” position to reset the power.
+If the breaker moves easily and feels loose, it is likely defective and needs replacing.

 Recommended Reading